Addiction Recovery is a Team Effort

 Meeting new friends doesn’t limit you only to those you meet at AA or NA.
 Find people who play sports that you enjoy or hobbies you dabble at as they can keep you motivated to stay sober.

-Educating Your Family About Your Addiction Recovery
+Educating Your Family About Your Recovery

 Addiction tears families apart because it leads to financial ruin, destroyed careers, legal problems, and even domestic violence.